PASSK3YS/protonic/README.md

 Proton inspired theme for Standard Notes

 ### To Install
 Go to your account settings in the Standard Notes app > plugins > scroll down and paste the link below into "Install Custom Plugin" > click the install button.
 You'll then get a "Confirm Extension" pop-up.
 Click "Install" again.
-Dark Mint will now show in the appearance menu.
+Protonic will now show in the appearance menu.
 ```
 https://listed.to/p/r3k0FQQdD5
 ```